 Hold L + Right on controller 1 and R + Left on controller 2 while powering on or resetting the game to view the end credits.

 Normally, if you hold down A+B+X+Y on Controller 2 on power-up or reset, you will get the expanded "Custom" and the additional "Special Custom" menu, but only with the first four options.

 80FFF002 to expand the additional "Special Custom" menu to include even more options, and also make it instantly accessible without requiring the button code.
 Many of these options are identical to their counterparts in Super Puyo Puyo.

-- Fall Blob — how fast the blobs/puyos fall
+- Fall Blob — How fast the blobs/puyos fall.

 - Stage — You must choose the Learning Stage after choosing a character to get this to work.
 Starts the game from any stage.

-- CPU Player — doesn't seem to work? probably related to 2P mode
+- CPU Player — Doesn't seem to work?
+Probably related to 2P mode.

-- Time Disp — displays CPU usage by dimming the top of the screen
+- Time Disp — Displays CPU usage by dimming the top of the screen.

-- Link Volm — number of blobs/puyos required to make a link
+- Link Volm — Number of blobs/puyos required to make a link.

-- Hard — Normal or Special
+- Hard — Normal or Special.

-- Price — something to do with how fast puyos fall
+- Price — Something to do with how fast puyos fall.

-- Hi Speed
+- Hi Speed — Doesn't seem to work.

 Freeze Frame Mode

-The code 80FFF101 lets you temporarily freeze the game by pressing Select on either controller.
+80FFF101 lets you temporarily freeze the game by pressing Select on either controller.

 02 plays an unused drum loop song in all versions.

 All exclusive Kirby's Avalanche voice samples were replaced with Kirby's Ghost Trap ones.
 Both voice actors are the same people who did the voice samples used in the SNES version of Wario's Woods.
 Voice numbers